-When driving on campus for any reason, please be aware that children may be found unexpectedly in parking areas or drives.
+When driving on or near campus, please be aware that children may be found unexpectedly in parking areas or drives.
 Please reduce your speed and exercise extreme care and caution while entering, exiting and driving in the parking lot.
 The curbs in front of the kindergarten and administrative offices are strictly no parking any time.
 These are fire lanes and must be kept clear for emergencies.
 Please do not park in front of the gates near the kindergarten curb as this blocks trash pick-up.
-Parking spaces on the east side of the lot (against the Eurythmy Hall) are reserved for faculty, staff and those who will not be moving their cars during drop-off and pick-up times.
-If you choose to park, there are spaces in the main lot, in the north lot in dry weather, marked spaces on Canyon and in the neighborhood.
+At drop-off, please pull up to the red curb in front of the administrative offices and have your child(ren) enter through the main gate.
+If you choose to park, there are spaces in the main lot, marked spaces on Canyon and in the neighborhood.
 Please aid in ensuring safe and efficient parking and pickup by driving with a courteous and careful attitude.
+Remember, the children are watching you.
+Please model patient, courteous behavior with one another.